HewlettPackard/Docker-Synergy/docs-src/sysdig/sysdig-trial.md

 # Registering for Sysdig trial

 Hewlett Packard Enterprise has teamed up with Sysdig to offer a fully featured 90-day trial version of Sysdig Monitor and Secure as part of the HPE Enterprise Containers as a Service with Docker EE on HPE Synergy.
-For more details on how to sign up, see the GitHub repository at [https://github.com/HewlettPackard/Docker-Synergy](https://github.com/HewlettPackard/Docker-Synergy).

 Browse to the registration page at [https://sysdig.com/partner-hpe/](https://sysdig.com/partner-hpe/) as shown in Figure 4.